 Bring your students along for a tour of Whitney Plantation!
 This tour is very educational and covers many aspects of slavery.

-Availability: Open daily
+Availability: Open Thursday through Monday.

 - Whitney Plantation is located one hour’s drive from New Orleans and Baton Rouge.
 There is no public transportation to the museum, but many tour companies offer transit services daily.
 If you would like to purchase a ticket through one of the following tour companies, your ticket includes admission to the museum as well as transportation.

 - We do not recommend taking ride-sharing services to Whitney Plantation as there is no return service to New Orleans.

 - Child (6-18)

 Whitney Plantation Tour Details

 Whitney Plantation is a museum of slavery on the grounds of a historical sugar, rice and indigo plantation established in 1752.
 On your tour, you will learn about the lives of people who were held in bondage on these grounds for over 100 years.

 Your tour will lead you through memorials honoring over 100,000 people held in slavery in Louisiana, as well as original slave cabins, outbuildings, and an owner’s house built in 1790.